URL Redirects: Finding a Better Place for Your Content

 If you have multiple redirects on your website, you should keep track of their status on a regular basis.
 You can get into big SEO trouble if some of your redirects work slowly, are configured incorrectly and mislead your users and search engine bots.

-Search Engine Friendly Redirect Checker will help you to check the HTTP headers of your pages with the extraction of the HTTP status code in order to check for valid 301 redirects.
+Redirect Checker by Small SEO Tools will help you to check the HTTP headers of your pages with the extraction of the HTTP status code in order to check for valid 301 redirects.

 Redirect Path Checker is a helpful Chrome Extension that quickly identifies redirect paths and checks them for potential errors that may have slipped through your fingers.